Vélib’ing around Paris – in a Day (almost for free)

 30min!
 (But…) Place de la Concorde – Musée d’Orsay

 It was a beautiful, quiet, lovely day to walk through the Jardin des Tuileries right in front of Le Louvre, to the busy Place de la Concorde~ from there I could see the Arc de Triomphe all the way at the end of the Av.
 Des Champs-Élysées!!!
 Ride on the bike again and I rode along La Seine, heading to Le Pont Royal, going to my next stop – Musée d’Orsay.
 But then, Bammmmm.
-There were a few stations (as I remember) behind Orsay yet all the bike parking were full….
+There were a few stations (as I remember) behind Orsay yet all the bike parking was full….
 I had to wait for a spot, and it took me like 15-20 minutes and so I couldn’t make it in time.

 Besides, it was a narrow road, and it was hard to reach the parking when someone grabbed a bike at the other end of the station, and other people just took the spot (there wasn’t exactly a queue).